remoteintech/remote-jobs/company-profiles/chefsclub.md

 ## Remote status

-We understand that time spent at the office doesn’t equate to productivity, that's why our team is free to work remotely and all communication is strictly done at Slack.
-Currently, we only accept developers who can work in the .
+We understand that time spent at the office doesn’t equate to productivity, that's why our whole team is free to work remotely and all communication is strictly done at Slack.
+Currently we only accept **full remote** job for experienced candidates.

 ## Region